idushes/simple-task-mcp/README.md

 ### Prerequisites

-- Go 1.21 or higher
+- Go 1.24 or higher (for local development)
-- PostgreSQL 12 or higher
+- PostgreSQL 12 or higher (for local development)
 - Git
+- Docker and Docker Compose (for containerized setup)

 ### Installation

+#### Option 1: Local Development

 1. Clone the repository:
    ```bash